ym001/distancia/docs/DamerauLevenshtein.rst

 Academic Reference
 ------------------

-For a deeper understanding of the **Damerau-Levenshtein** distance and its applications, consider the following reference:
+For a deeper understanding of the **Damerau-Levenshtein** distance and its applications, consider the following reference :footcite:t:`dameraulevenshtein`:

-:footcite:t:``

 .. footbibliography::

-    dameraulevenshtein

 Conclusion
 ----------